codepath/android_guides/Design-Support-Library.md

 }

 ext {
-  supportLibVersion = '23.1.1'  // variable that can be reused to keep support libs consistent }
+  supportLibVersion = '23.1.1'  // variable that can be referenced to keep support libs consistent }
 ```